 Students may fulfill the culminating experience requirement by passing a comprehensive exam or completing a thesis, project, or dissertation (doctoral candidates only).
+Please see the CSUSB Thesis, Project, Dissertation and guidelines.

 Comprehensive Exam

 Each program that offers the comprehensive examination for the master's degree shall implement and maintain explicit guidelines in writing that address both content and procedures relating to the examination.